Level 3, BTEC Extended Diploma

 This practical course will see you develop both hands-on skills and academic knowledge of Engineering.

-You will study of things like mathematics and materials, as well as build practical skills like machining techniques and welding.
+You will study subjects such as mathematics for engineering, modern engineering materials, health and safety, engineering design as well as build practical skills like machining techniques and welding.

 Additional extracurricular Engineering activities will also give you the chance to show off your creativity.